CodeReadingClubs/Resources/session2/what-happened-s2.md

 - where are side effects
 - using the patients string in 2 places near each other looks like var but was a translation string
 - dispatch event important
-- people who writing react a lot took export for granted
+- people who write react a lot took export for granted
 - people not as familiar with react went there first
 - agree that the core markup generator of patient list item and the side effects most important to understand
 - thoughts around what is important when reading vs writing the code